-Financing activities.
-Net cash provided by financing activities from continuing operations the years ended December 30, 2012 and January 1, 2012 was \$69.3 million and \$2.9 million, respectively.
-Net cash used for financing activities for the year ended January 2, 2011 was \$19.6 million.
+Net cash provided by financing activities from continuing operations for the years ended December 30, 2012 and January 1, 2012 was \$69.3 million and \$2.9 million, respectively.

-Cash provided by financing activities in 2012 included proceeds from the sale of the Notes discussed above, net of related fees and expenses, of \$144.1 million.
+Net cash provided by financing activities in 2012 included proceeds from the sale of the Notes discussed above, net of related fees and expenses, of \$144.1 million.
 Total payments on the prior Carrols LLC senior credit facility including amounts paid in connection with the issuance of the Notes totaled \$67.4 million in 2012.
 Proceeds from stock option exercises and related income tax benefits, including tax benefits from the conversion of vested stock options to shares of our common stock, in connection with the spin-off, were \$1.2 million in 2012.
 Cash of Fiesta that was deconsolidated as a result of the spin-off included in our 2012 financing activities was \$5.5 million.

-Cash provided by financing activities in 2011 included proceeds from term loan borrowings under the Carrols LLC credit facility of \$65.0 million, repayment of \$165.0 million of Carrols 9% Senior Subordinated Notes due 2013 ("Carrols Notes"), proceeds received from Fiesta's 2011 financing of \$192.3 million, and a capital contribution to Fiesta of \$3.3 million.
+Net cash provided by financing activities in 2011 included proceeds from term loan borrowings under the Carrols LLC credit facility of \$65.0 million, repayment of \$165.0 million of Carrols 9% Senior Subordinated Notes due 2013 ("Carrols Notes"), proceeds received from Fiesta's 2011 financing of \$192.3 million, and a capital contribution to Fiesta of \$3.3 million.
 Prior to the refinancing, in August 2011 we made scheduled principal payments under Carrols' prior senior credit facility of \$7.0 million.
-Subsequent to the refinancing in 2011 we made principal payments of \$1.6 million on term loan borrowings under the prior Carrols

-LLC senior secured credit facility and had net revolving credit borrowings under the prior Carrols LLC senior credit facility of \$4.0 million.
+Subsequent to the refinancing in 2011 we made principal payments of \$1.6 million on term loan borrowings under the prior Carrols LLC senior secured credit facility and had net revolving credit borrowings under the prior Carrols LLC senior credit facility of \$4.0 million.
 In 2011 we also deferred \$1.8 million of financing costs pertaining to the Carrols LLC refinancing discussed above.